 You are in compliance with Pennsylvania law if you have liability insurance in the following amounts:

 - $15,000 for injury or death of one person in an accident

 - $30,000 for injury or death of more than one person in an accident

-- $5,000 for damage to property of another person
+- $5,000 for damage to the property of another person

-This insurance is referred to as 15/30/5 and is woefully inadequate if you are in a serious accident.
-This means that you will be on the hook for any accident costs that go beyond your coverage levels.
+This insurance is referred to as 15/30/5 and is woefully inadequate if you are in a severe accident.
+This means you will be on the hook for any accident costs beyond your coverage levels.

-You may want to get higher limits to better protect yourself and your assets.
-If you have a loan on your vehicle, your lien holder will normally require you to have collision coverage and comprehensive coverage on the vehicle as well.
+You may want to put higher limits in place to protect yourself and your assets better.
+If you have a loan on your vehicle, your lien holder will typically require you to have collision coverage and comprehensive insurance on the vehicle as well.